The Auditory Language, Perception, Hearing, and Attention Lab

 CURRENT ALPHALAB MEMBERS

-Ashley is a postdoctoral researcher working on the Leverhulme-funded project Individual Differences in Dimensional Weighting in Speech Perception.
-Within this project she uses a combination of behavioural and neuroimaging methods to explore how the brain weights dimensions (or features) of sound across speech and music perception tasks.
+Ashley is a senior postdoctoral researcher working on an ESRC-funded project Dimension-selective attention and second language acquisition.
+This project investigates how training to attend to diagnostic auditory dimensions may improve second-language learning.
 Prior to coming to Birkbeck, she worked as a postdoctoral researcher at the University of Southampton investigating voice and face identification.
 She completed her PhD at the University of Manchester, using EEG to explore the role of predictive processes in emotion perception from the voice, body, and face.

 Francesco is a senior PhD student whose research uses a combination of high-resolution quantitative and functional MRI methods to map out auditory areas and their relationship to processes involved in auditory attention.

 Giada is a postdoctoral fellow who will be rejoining the lab in Autumn 2022, funded by a Wellcome ISSF grant she was recently awarded .
-Her PhD on auditory attentional processes in dyslexic children is joint between the Alphalab at Birkbeck and the MBIC Language Lab at the University of Maastricht, headed by Milene Bonte.
+Her PhD on auditory attentional processes in dyslexic children was joint between the Alphalab at Birkbeck and the MBIC Language Lab at the University of Maastricht, headed by Milene Bonte.
 Giada successfully defended her Birkbeck PhD in July 2021 and Maastricht PhD in March 2022 (double congratulations Giada!) and is currently working on a project with Denis Mareschal at the CBCD.

 Magdalena was an MSc student with Adam studying the links between behavioral and neural indices of auditory processing, and second language learning.
 She then started her PhD at the UCL Bartlett School of Architecture, where she has been working on characterizing city soundscapes.
 Her PhD work in the Alphalab focuses on uncovering the factors that underlie the emergence of natural sound categories and their neural representations.